adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #7 Need to push the new back-end and front-end to heroku and firebase respectively

 #8 REV 1.1 Is COMPLETE.
 Added Pusher-Code so that I don't need to reload the page to see the books being added to the reading list, or the notes being added while reading a book.

+#9 Pushed the updated code.
+It is now live on the internet